 - Possession of Marijuana with Intent to Distribute

-Since all of these charges are indictable offense, anyone charged with one of these offense could be forced to go through a detention hearing just to seek to obtain bail.
-New Jersey has moved towards mirroring that of the Federal based bail system and when it comes to determining a bail, it now is basically conducting a risk assessment.
-In other words, it could be left up to the judge to determine whether or not an individual is even able to get a bail.
-For more information on detention hearings, including what the judge must balance when determine what if any bail should be imposed, please click the link.
+Since all of these charges are indictable offenses, anyone charged with one of these offenses could be forced to go through a detention hearing just to seek to obtain bail.
+New Jersey has moved towards mirroring that of the Federal based bail system and when it comes to determining bail, it now is basically conducting a risk assessment.
+In other words, it could be left up to the judge to determine whether or not an individual is even able to get bail.
+For more information on detention hearings, including what the judge must balance when determining what if any bail should be imposed, please click the link.

 Need a Local Lawyer for 2nd Degree Felony in Somerville

-The attorneys Keith Oliver Criminal Law have dedicated their careers to defending those accused of crimes, including second degree felony offenses.
-We fully understand the anxiety and stress that most are under when the are facing the significant consequences that follow a second degree crime.
-If you or a loved one has been charged with possession of a weapon for unlawful purpose, distribution of child pornography, sexual assault, burglary, robbery, marijuana distribution or any other crime for that matter in Somerset or Hunterdon County and you would like to speak to any attorney about your options, please contact our office.
+The attorneys Keith Oliver Criminal Law have dedicated their careers to defending those accused of crimes, including second-degree felony offenses.
+We fully understand the anxiety and stress that most are under when they are facing the significant consequences that follow a second-degree crime.
+If you or a loved one has been charged with possession of a weapon for an unlawful purpose, distribution of child pornography, sexual assault, burglary, robbery, marijuana distribution, or any other crime for that matter in Somerset or Hunterdon County and you would like to speak to an attorney about your options, please contact our office.
 We can be reached 24/7 at 908.533.1064 or you can try reaching us online.
 Please do not underestimate the seriousness of these types of allegations.